RoelofSetsFire/data-processing-1/info/20 Components.md

 To give you an opportunity to discuss the contents of each week's reading assignment and video lectures a reading group meeting is organized each week.
-Attendence to the reading group meetings is mandatory (you are allowed to miss one over the course of block 4).
+Attendence to the reading group meetings is mandatory (you are allowed to miss one over the course of a block).
 Discussing the readings and video lectures should help in doing the homework.

-The design critique sessions are organized each thursday to offer an opportunity to discuss visualizations that are interesting.
+The design critique sessions are organized each Wednesday to offer an opportunity to discuss visualizations that are interesting.
 We will pick apart each visualization so that you may learn from them.
 Students are encouraged to bring along visualizations they deem interesting.

 ## Labs

-On Monday, there is a lab session where you can discuss your work with the course's staff and get feedback on your earlier work.
+On Monday and Thursday, there is a lab session where you can discuss your work with the course's staff and get feedback on your earlier work.
 It is recommended that you attend labs to get to know your fellow students and make use of each other's understanding of the homework assignments and lectures.